-e-Qualitas is a DfE approved, leading provider of Teaching Apprenticeships across England.
+Our Teaching Apprenticeship Programme is a DfE approved, industry leading Teaching Apprenticeship.

 Schools are enjoying generous salary grant funding and the ability to utilise their Apprenticeship Levy Funding to grow and retain their own talent.

 We are the largest privately run national SCITT.
-Our specialist team of ITT consultants guide schools and graduates through the Teaching Apprenticeship application process including guidance on funding options, timings and delivery of the programme.
+Our specialist team of ITT consultants guides schools and graduates through the Teaching Apprenticeship application process including guidance on funding options, timings, and delivery of the programme.

-Our team of subject-specialist tutors have experience and knowledge that cover all secondary subject curriculum areas, as well as for primary including Early Years/Key Stage 1 specialists.
+Our team of subject-specialist tutors has experience and knowledge that cover all secondary subject curriculum areas, as well as for primary including Early Years/Key Stage 1 specialists.
 Our Tutors have a wealth of knowledge and experience supporting trainee teachers and are deployed out to visit trainees in school throughout the program.
-Our Tutors also run off the Job training sessions, which provides a forum for peer to peer discussion and learning.
+Our Tutors also run off the Job training sessions, which provide a forum for peer-to-peer discussion and learning.

 Our SCITT Programmes are available for: